ratt-ru/codex-africanus/docs/experimental.rst

    Additionally, these arrays will be stored on the ``state`` object provided to the sampling function.

-2. It supports reasoning about Numba types in a manner similar to :func:`numba.generated_jit`.
+2. It supports reasoning about Numba types.
    The ``lm``, ``uvw`` and ``chan_freq`` arguments contain the Numba types of the variables supplied to the RIME, while the ``typingctx`` argument contains a Numba